What Is Stage 3 Kidney Disease?

 What does stage 3 kidney disease mean?

-At stage 3 CKD, your eGFR is between 30 and 59, which is a sign that your kidneys have some damage and are not working as well as they should be.
-Moreover, this stage of kidney disease is split into two by glomerular filtration rate (GFR):
+At stage 3 CKD, your eGFR is between 30 and 59, which means that your kidneys are working at between 30% and 59% capacity.
+It’s a sign that your kidneys have sustained some damage and are not working as well as they should be.

-When your kidney function declines, your kidneys are less able to filter waste products out of the blood.
-This can cause a build-up, called uremia.
-In stage 3 CKD, you also become more likely to have related complications, including:
+When your kidney function declines, your kidneys are less able to filter waste products, such as urea and excess fluids out of your blood.
+This can cause a waste build-up called uremia.
+Uremia can lead to complications, including:

 - High blood pressure